Aka Simonsen - Historian, Archaeologist, Inuit Cultural Educator

 Aka’s love for the Arctic manifests in her passions for communicating Arctic history, archaeology, culture, and nature.

-Aka holds a professional degree in tourism management and is Certified Arctic Guide from the business school at Qaqortoq, South Greenland.
-She also teaches tourism education and works as research assistant and guide at the National Museum and Archives.
+Aka holds a professional degree in tourism management and is a certified Arctic guide from the business school in Qaqortoq.
+Currently, Aka is undertaking a PhD candidacy in archaeology at the University of Greenland.
+Aka also teaches tourism education in Qaqortoq where she educates visiting researchers about conducting ethical and co-productive research.
+Aka is also an associate researcher and archaeologist at the National Museum Archives in Nuuk.